StereoSachiiii/StereoSachiiii/README.md

 <h3 align="center">Knees deep in ML/Python/CPP</h3>

 <h2 align="center"> attention is all you need! </h2>
-- 🔭 I’m currently working on **PYSQL a validation + ORM framework using Python and SQL**
+- 🔭 I’m currently working on **PYSQL a validation + ORM framework using Python and SQL and a fully legacy but scalable web platform for enterprise Ecommerce .
+It's been fun!!**

 - 🌱 I’m currently learning **Python,Next.js,FastAPI,C++**
+-

 - 💬 Ask me about **Python,React,LLMs,JS**

-just tryna learn.
+i make PyLint and EsLint cry on the daily.
 <p align="left">
 </p>